 Certain IBM SPSS Modeler Server settings can be configured to optimize performance.
-You can adjust these settings using the IBM SPSS Modeler Administration Console application, which is included with IBM SPSS Modeler Server.
-See the topic "Using IBM SPSS Modeler Administration Console" on page 19 for more information.
+You can adjust these settings using the IBM SPSS Modeler Administration Console interface included in IBM SPSS Deployment Manager.
+See the topic "IBM SPSS Modeler Server Administration" on page 31 for more information.

 The settings are grouped under the heading Performance and Optimization in the IBM SPSS Modeler Administration Console configuration window.
 The settings are preconfigured for optimal performance for most installations.
 However, you may need to adjust them depending on your particular hardware, the size of your data sets, and the contents of your streams.
-See the topic "Performance/Optimization" on page 21 for more information.
+See the topic "Performance/Optimization" on page 35 for more information.